sergiocarracedo/backup-tasks/README.md

-# backup-task
+# Backup-task

 # Requisites

 PHP >=7.0
 Composer

-You need to install dependencies using
+# Installation

-`composer install`
+You need to install dependencies using `composer install`

 # Basic configuracion